budostylz/ENTREPRENEURSHIP/UX and UI/README.md

 ## Google Design
  https://design.google

-## SEE(SEE lets you view the web as a user with a visual impairment)
+## SEE lets you view the web as a user with a visual impairment

 https://chrome.google.com/webstore/detail/see/dkihcccbkkakkbpikjmpnbamkgbjfdcn?hl=en